 Malapascua Island: Cebu Philippines

-To get to Malapascua Island from Cebu City catch a public bus from the North Bus Terminal to Maya, this should cost around 200 Php.
+To get to Malapascua Island from Cebu City catch bus from the North Bus Terminal to Maya.
 From Maya catch the public pump boat over to the breathtaking Malapascua Island in Cebu Philippines.
-The boat costs between 100-200 Php depending on how busy the boat is, prebook your transport with 12GO.
-It's such an incredible boat ride over to the island, with breathtaking views and schools of flying fish leaping out of the water.
+The boat costs between 100-200 Php depending on how busy the boat is.
+It’s such an incredible boat ride over to the island, with breathtaking views and schools of flying fish leaping out of the water.

 Pescador Island: Cebu Philippines